dhershman1/elm-dusty-codes/README.md

 # Elm Dusty Codes

-Just my portfolio site built using Elm.
+Just my portfolio site built using an Elm front end.

+The backend will probably be Node, Racket, or Clojure

 It will be different than my other portfolio re writes as each one of these are obviously